DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 to your locally running data repo instance by setting the --host flag to http://localhost:8080.
 See the [README](https://github.com/DataBiosphere/jade-data-repo/blob/develop/tools/setupResourceScripts/README.md) for more information.

-You can also run some of the notebooks from [the Jade Client examples](https://github.com/broadinstitute/jade-data-repo-client-example/tree/master/src/main/python), such as `AzureY1Demo.ipynb`

-## 13. Running locally with other locally running services
+## 12. Running locally with other locally running services
 1. Sam - set environment variable `SAM_BASEPATH` to `https://local.broadinstitute.org:50443`

 ## Common Issues